16. Environments and evaluation (*)#

 ## function (e1, e2) .Primitive("<")

-And indeed, we see that `<` is reachable from
+Indeed, we see that `<` is reachable from

-but not e2
+but not from e2

 .
 It means that e3